Is it safe to stop taking thyroid medication?

-The problem does not occur with the diagnosis of thyroid function, instead, it occurs with the MANAGEMENT of thyroid disease via thyroid hormone.
+The problem does not occur with the diagnosis of thyroid function, instead, it occurs with the MANAGEMENT of thyroid disease via thyroid hormone (2).

-Most Doctors can easily and readily diagnose thyroid dysfunction, but the way that they treat thyroid dysfunction has lead to many disgruntled thyroid patients.
+Most doctors can easily and readily diagnose thyroid dysfunction, but the way that they treat thyroid dysfunction has led to many disgruntled thyroid patients.